 Infertility is a medical condition which is becoming most common among couples.
 It affects approximately one out of every six couples.
 A couple gets to know about the infertility diagnosis when they have been unsuccessful in efforts to conceive over the course of one full year.
 When the causes of infertility exist and diagnose within the female partner, it is referred to as female infertility.
-Pakistan is a sixth most populous country in the world.
-Despite being most populated country, infertility has become a rising issue in Pakistani women.
+Pakistan is the sixth most populous country in the world.
+Despite being the most populated country, infertility has become a rising issue in Pakistani women.
 In some cases fertility causes can exist in male too but somehow, fertility issues are seen as women’s problem.
 To consult with the best gynecologist in Lahore or any other main city of Pakistan, visit Marham.pk.

 There are different causes that lead women to infertility.
 But here are some most common causes that contribute to making infertility as a rising issue in Pakistani women these days:

 Ageing And Late Marriages:

 We can’t deny the fact that late marriages are one of the major issues for Pakistani women.
 However, a woman’s age is the most important factor that influences her fertility.
 Women are born with a fixed number of eggs and those eggs go along with them in the process of aging.
 A woman’s fertility starts declining in her early 30s and when she reached at the age of 35 her fertility rate dropped by approximately 40%.
 In Pakistan, a woman who gets married at the age of 30 or above is at high risk of becoming infertile.

 Must Read: 5 Best Gynecologists in Lahore